examples/PHP-5.4/built in webserver/README.md

 PHP-5.4  - Built in webserver
 =======

-Take a look at a lot of PHP 5.4 examples.
+Take a look at PHP 5.4 Built in WebServer example.

 to run this example, type: